 This resource is available only at the East Tennessee History Center.
 Some of the databases available include: Massachusetts Vital Records through 1910, New York Probate Records (1787 - 1835), Social Security Death Index (SSDI), church records, newspapers and periodicals, city and town directories, court records, census, tax, and voter lists, diaries and journals, land records, military records, and published genealogies and biographies.

 This resource is available to remote users with a library card through December 31, 2021 and will continue to be re-evaluated.
 Search an enhanced library version of the number one source for online family history research.

 The Calvin M. McClung Digital Collection is an online archive of images from the Calvin M. McClung Historical Collection.
-This website makes it easy and fun to research, view and find compelling digital images and artifacts from our rich East Tennessee history.
+Research, view and find compelling digital images and artifacts from our rich East Tennessee history.
 Check back often; images are constantly being added.

 The Church of Jesus Christ of Latter-Day Saints has provided a comprehensive website with original documents, user-submitted genealogies, full-text books and a research wiki, available to all.
 You must set up a login to access many of the documents.
 Follow the directions under sign-in to sign in or set up your account.